defenxor/dsiem/docs/adv_deployment.md

 # Advanced Deployment

 Dsiem support clustering mode for horizontal scalability.
-In this mode each instance of dsiem will run either as frontend or backend node, with NATS messaging in between to facilitate communication.
+In this mode, each instance of dsiem will run either as frontend or backend node, with NATS messaging in between to facilitate communication.
 The architecture is depicted in the following diagram.

 ![Advanced Architecture](/docs/images/advanced-arch.png)